Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Hybrid Algebraic Circuit Verification

 \textbf{Prove \& Repair.}\; We prove the correctness of the linear guesses using SAT solving.
 To establish that a linear guess $f$ is correct over $\mathbb{Z}_{p}$, we must show that for all models $\varphi$ of the extracted subcircuit, $\varphi(f) \equiv 0 \bmod p$.
 We translate each gate of the extracted subcircuit into conjunctive normal form (CNF) using Tseitin transformation, and encode $f \neq 0$ in CNF using \pblib~\cite{pblib.sat2015}.
 We then prove that the formula is unsatisfiable using the SAT solver~\cadical~\cite{BiereFallerFazekasFleuryFroleyks-CAV24}.

 However, encoding $f \neq 0$ alone is actually too weak in our modular setting, since $f$ may evaluate to a non-zero multiple of $p$.
-Therefore, whenever the SAT solver returns a satisfying assignment $\varphi$, we explicitly check whether $\varphi(f) \equiv 0 \bmod p$.
+Therefore, whenever the SAT solver returns a satisfying assignment $\varphi$, we explicitly check whether $\varphi(f) \equiv~0 \bmod p$.
 If this is the case, the assignment is excluded from the search space and the SAT call is repeated.
 We have experimented with directly encoding $f \neq 0 \land f \neq p \land \dots \land f \neq lp$ for a suitable upper bound $l$.
 However, this caused a significant overhead, even for $l = 2$.
 Additionally, we also experimented with mixed-integer programming, but did not observe any significant difference.

 Only if we obtain a satisfying assignment with $\varphi(f) \not\equiv 0 \bmod p$ do we accept it as a witness that the guess $f$ is incorrect.
-We add $\varphi$ as a new sample to the matrix $BA$ in order to repair the linear guesses and re-solve the updated linear system $(BA)x = 0$.
-The resulting refined guesses must then be verified again for correctness.
+We add $\varphi$ as a new sample to the matrix $BA$ to repair the linear guesses and re-solve the updated linear system $(BA)x \equiv 0$.
+The resulting refined guesses must then be verified again.

 \textbf{Rewrite.}\; Once all correct guesses have been collected, we use them to rewrite the specification as far as possible.
 In \talismantwo, we perform rewriting steps modulo different primes simultaneously by representing each coefficient of a multimodular polynomial $f$ as a vector, where the $i$th entry stores the coefficient of $f$ modulo the $i$th prime.
-In this way, monomials have to be stored only once and coefficient arithmetic can be efficiently vectorized using SIMD instructions on modern CPUs.
+Thus, monomials have to be stored only once and coefficient arithmetic can be efficiently vectorized using SIMD instructions.

 \begin{example} Suppose we want to rewrite the specification $ \spec = -5x + 4b + 3a $ using the linear polynomial $ f = 3x + b - a $ over the three prime moduli $ \mathcal{M} = (7, 11, 13). $ We first represent $\spec$ componentwise as $ \spec = (2,6,8)x + (4,4,4)b + (3,3,3)a, $ since $ -5 \equiv (2,6,8) \bmod{\mathcal{M}}. $ Say $x$ is the leading monomial of $\spec$ and $f$.
 Then we first normalize~$f$ by inverting its $x$-coefficient modulo each prime.
 Multiplying $f$ componentwise by $(5,4,9)$ yields $f' = (1,1,1)x +(5,4,9) b + (2,7,4)a $.
 Finally, we compute the following difference to cancel the $x$-term from $\spec$: